pre-srfi/time-objects/TimeObjects.md

 ## Abstract

-This SRFI is meant to replace SRFI 174, Timestamps, by adding more flexible time representations than just UTC.
+This SRFI is meant to replace SRFI 174, Timestamps, by providing for other time representations than just UTC.
 It is a small subset of SRFI 19, Time Datatypes and Procedures.

 ## Specification